The fundamental representation of pricing adjustments: Introduction

-The region M of model adjustments in Figure \ref{fig:venn} is arguably the most challenging, so it serves to consider a familiar example from \cite{gatheral_2006}.
-In Equation (3.4) there, Gatheral writes a call option price $\hat V$ on a stock $S$ in terms of a Black-Scholes price $V$ plus some adjustment $U$, which all together look like
+The region M of `model adjustments' in Figure \ref{fig:venn} is frequently the most challenging, being driven by changes to the model dynamics, so it serves to consider an example from \cite{gatheral_2006}.
+In his equation (3.4), Gatheral writes a call option price $\hat V$ on a stock $S$ in terms of a Black-Scholes price $V$ plus some adjustment $U$:

-The variable $\int_0^T \bleed_t dt$ here represents the (pathwise) P\&L after selling (and delta hedging) the option using the Black-Scholes model with volatility $\alpha$, while $S$ \emph{actually} evolves with volatility $\hat \alpha$.
-Its representation in terms of the option gamma $\partial_{SS}V$ is often referred to as the \emph{fundamental theorem of derivative trading}.
-See \cite{ellersgaard_2017} for the history going back to \cite{karoui_1998}, with the experiments of \cite{ahmad_2005} deserving special mention.
-The associated \emph{pricing adjustment} $U$ was, to the best of our knowledge, first presented in \cite{gatheral_2001}, then refined in \cite{lee_2005}.
+The variable $\int_0^T \bleed_t \,dt$ here represents the (pathwise) P\&L after selling (and delta hedging) the option using the Black-Scholes model with volatility $\alpha$, while $S$ \emph{actually} evolves with volatility $\hat \alpha$.
+Its representation in terms of the option gamma $\partial_{SS}V$ is often referred to as the \emph{fundamental theorem of derivative trading}.\footnote{ See \cite{ellersgaard_2017} for the history going back to \cite{karoui_1998}, with the experiments of \cite{ahmad_2005} deserving special mention.
+The associated \emph{pricing adjustment} $U$ was, to the best of our knowledge, first presented in \cite{gatheral_2001}, then refined in \cite{lee_2005}. } (Comparing with \eqref{eq:intro-adjustment}, the presence of only one term in formula \eqref{eq:example-intro} for $\bleed$ stems from the fact that this case covers a pure model adjustment, with no discount or payoff contributions.)

 In this example, the adjustment specifically reflects Black-Scholes model risk for a call option.
-What we present in this article both \emph{extends} this model adjustment example to its logical conclusion within an It\^o SDE/parabolic PDE framework, and \emph{unifies} it with the other discounting and payoff adjustments that are typical in XVA.
-To accompany \cite{gatheral_2006}, for these others we use familiar examples from \cite{piterbarg_2010} and \cite{burgard_2013}.
+What we present in this article both extends this model adjustment example to its logical conclusion within an It\^o SDE/parabolic PDE framework, and unifies it with the other discounting and payoff adjustments that are typical in XVA.\footnote{ While this extension/unification is clearly quite general, it does not cover \emph{all} models and derivative types.
+American-style options are excluded (at least without approximations) since they do not solve parabolic PDEs on their entire domain. } To accompany \cite{gatheral_2006}, for these others we use familiar examples from \cite{piterbarg_2010} and \cite{burgard_2013}.

-Implicit in Figure \ref{fig:venn} are diverse applications spanning multiple teams in financial institutions.\footnote{A simple model (e.g.~convexity) adjustment could be handled directly by an origination desk, a payoff adjustment (e.g.~CVA) could be handled by the XVA or capital desk, etc.} For concreteness we will henceforth mostly imagine that a bank sells a derivative to a client at the target price $\hat V$, then distributes its risk management between an origination desk handling $V$ and XVA desk handling $U$.
-But this should be taken with a pinch of salt, i.e.~idealised abstraction.